Lon-the-ham/MDM_Bot/README.md

 # MDM_Bot
-repository for the custom discord bot for r/melodicdeathmetal

 ##############################################

+How to setup the bot on your raspberry pi:

 ### First time pi installs: